 Social media marketing is important to everyone’s business.
 Great exposure, coupled with engagement means leads will just drop in your lap… or does it?
 It’s not just a case of setting up your social media profile and the work starts rolling in.
 It really won’t change your business overnight and needs a lot of love and attention.
 You have to work hard at it – believe me I have been there and tried it.
 I am a marketing consultant running my own business after all and it’s not always as easy as people make out.
 Especially when you work in the B2B space like me!

-When I’ve been thinking and when I have been working with my clients on social media marketing I see these issues crop up time and time again and I want to share them with you so you don’t make the same mistakes!
+So I’ve been thinking and when I have been working with my clients on social media marketing I see these issues crop up time and time again and I want to share them with you so you don’t make the same mistakes!

 The whole idea for social media marketing is to drive people back to your website.
 But if you don’t have a blog where you can post your thoughts and showcase your expertise, how will you ever build up trust with your audience?
 Sending out Twitter, Facebook and LinkedIn posts that purely promote your service is selfish and boring.
 Your blog is your backbone for your content strategy and will give you a stream of interesting content you can post to your social media channels and drive people back.
 The aim is to make it educational, entertaining and informative and showcasing your expertise.

 If you haven’t got a blog get one now otherwise your social media referrals in google analytics will be virtually non-existent.
 Read my post on blogging – how to never run out of ideas.